pagehop/api.pagehopapp.com/source/package-json-recipe.md

 ```

 {% note tip See dependencies? %}
 As you can see, this recipe doesn't have any dependencies.
 It has devDependencies, which are packages used in test.
+Still, you can use dependencies from npm, they just need to support browserify.
 {% endnote %}

 And this is a sample with recipe options present: